 Most U.S. natural gas exports go to Canada and Mexico by pipeline

-U.S. exports of natural gas peaked in 2012, largely because of expanded pipeline exports to Canada and Mexico.
-In 2014, Canada received 52% of U.S. pipeline natural gas exports, and Mexico received 48%.
+U.S. exports of natural gas reached a record high in 2015, largely because of increases in pipeline exports to Mexico.
+In 2015, pipeline exports accounted for 98% of U.S. natural gas exports.
+Canada received 40% of U.S. pipeline natural gas exports, and Mexico received 60%.
 U.S. exports of natural gas include domestically produced natural gas shipped to other countries as LNG and CNG.
-U.S. exports of natural gas also include LNG originally imported to the United States that is re-exported to new destinations.
-In 2014, U.S. exports of LNG and CNG accounted for about 1% of total U.S. exports of natural gas.
+U.S. exports of natural gas also include LNG originally imported to the United States and then exported from the United States to new destinations.
+In 2015, U.S. exports of LNG and CNG accounted for about 2% of total U.S. exports of natural gas.1 Preliminary data for 2015.